 Gary Harm, Committee Member

 C. T. Weber, Committee Member

-Along with the committee we are assisted by Aaron Reed and Pat Moran from the offices of Aaron Reed Associates’ Our legislative advocates monitors legislation that would affect public retirees in anyway.
+Along with the committee we are assisted by Aaron Read and Pat Moran from the offices of Aaron Read and Associates’ our legislative lobbyists who monitor legislation that would affect public retirees in anyway.

 The committee produces a list of bills to be tracked along with positions and make this list available on the State RPEA web site.

 The legislation tracked is of both the State of California and Federal